helske/changer/README.md

 ## News

+### May 2022
+- Fixed a major bug, now actually replaces the package name in the `.R` files!
+- With additional argument `replace_all` you can now replace also partial matches instead of just the whole word matches.

+### February 2022
-- `changer` now tests that the suplied path actually contains an R package by checking the existence of the `DESCRIPTION` file.
+- `changer` now tests that the supplied path actually contains an R package by checking the existence of the `DESCRIPTION` file.
 - yaml files are also checked, and warning is given regarding the rda files, thanks to Mahmoud Ahmed.